-In the event that the Board determines that there is a vacancy, it will post notices in Board work sites to allow employees to forward applications.
+In the event that the Board determines that there is a vacancy, it will post notices on the Board website and email a copy to all seniority employees.
+In addition, the posting will be emailed to the President of the Union, Group VP and Secretary of the Union.
 The Board reserves all rights as to whether or not an employee shall be interviewed for the position.

-All vacancies or newly created positions within the scope of this Agreement shall be posted in all the work sites and a copy of the posting forwarded to the Secretary of the Union.
-All postings will also be posted on the Board's website.
-Vacancies and newly created positions shall be posted for seven (7) working days.
-Employees wishing to make application, providing they are available for work on the date the position commences, shall do so within the required time limit, forwarding written application to the Manager of Plant Services.
-The Manager of Plant Services must receive the written application within the specified time period of the posting.
-All seniority applicants shall be notified by the Board as to who the successful applicant or applicants are as soon as possible after the selection is made.
+16.02 (a) All vacancies or newly created positions within the scope of this Agreement shall be posted on the Board's website.
+In addition, the posting will be emailed to all seniority employees, as well as the President of the Union, Group VP and Secretary of the Union.

+Vacancies and newly created positions shall be posted for five (5) working days.
+Employees wishing to make application, providing they are available for work on the date the position commences, shall do so within the required time limit, forwarding written application to the Manager of Human Resources.
+The name of the successful candidate(s) shall be posted on the Board's website as soon as possible after the selection is made.
 The provisions of this Article do not apply to vacancies which may arise during the months of June, July and August.